utwang/webpay-mock/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Fixed bugs and New features must be tested.
+Fixed bugs and new features must be tested.